oterocornielkevin/noise/README.md

 # Noise
 A white noise generator program.
 Can be used to aid in concentration by blocking out other ambient noise.

-# Created Using
-  - Bootstrap 4
-  - Howler JS

 # Features
   - Play one of twelve included sounds.